UPPS 04.01.10 - Information Security Incident Management

 Incident Classification – the severity of each incident is classified based on the overall impact it had or is expected to have on the institution.

-Some incidents will not require a formalized assessment or response from the ISO; such events typically involve temporary losses of availability caused by natural disasters, power outages, or interruption of upstream services provided by external third parties.
+Some incidents will not require a formalized assessment or response from the CISO; such events typically involve temporary losses of availability caused by natural disasters, power outages, or interruption of upstream services provided by external third parties.

 The institutional impact of an incident may be classified as low, moderate, or high, as defined below: